janberges/elphmod/README.md

     python3 -m pip install --user -r elphmod/requirements.txt python3 -m pip install --user -e elphmod

+Please note that scripts are still copied rather than linked.
+To circumvent this, you can alternatively install elphmod by prepending the absolute paths to `elphmod/elphmod` and `elphmod/bin` to the environmental variables `PYTHONPATH` and `PATH`, respectively.

 ## Documentation

 All functions are documented directly in the source files using NumPy-style